amarpan/how-to-write-a-README/README.md

 1. Use numbered lists as opposed to lengthy paragraphs to make sure this section is easily readable.
 2. Put your links in more drop-down menus using `<details open>` and `<summary>`.
-3. Try to choose something simple and memorable when choosing your Heroku URL / link name.
+3. Try to choose something simple and memorable when choosing your URL / link name.

 <h2>Next Steps</h2>